aejensen1/BetterFog/README.md

 Instructions
 ==============
-- If you are manually setting up the mod, place BetterFog.dll in "Program Files (x86)/Steam/steamapps/common/Lethal Company/BepInEx/plugins/BetterFog.dll"
+- If you are manually setting up the mod, place BetterFog.dll in "Program Files (x86)/Steam/steamapps/common/Lethal Company/BepInEx/plugins/BetterFog.dll".
+The fogsettingsgui file should also be included under "Program Files (x86)/Steam/steamapps/common/Lethal Company/BepInEx/plugins/Assets/FogAssetBundnle/fogsettingsgui".
 - Manage presets in the config file.
 Any number of presets can be added, as long as there is at least one.
 Settings can be tweaked for fog density and color.
 - Hotkey 'n' is used to switch between presets in-game.
 LeftStickPress should be the button for controller, but this has not been tested yet.
 - Open the pause menu to access GUI which allows for live modification of presets in lobbies.
 Note that these modified settings do not carry over if you restart the game; you must modify the config file presets to do this.